Chilldose/COMET/COMET/misc_plugins/PlotScripts/README.md

   Files: # The files which are plotted together
     - MyMeasurementfilePath.txt

-  Filetype: ASCII # What kind of type is my file, other options are CSV,JSON, customizations
+  Filetype: ASCII # What kind of type is my file, other options are CSV, JSON, None, CUSTOM customizations

-  # If CUSTOM was choosen in 'Filetype', then you must define this custom specs section to tell where to find the file etc
-  Custom_specs:
-    path: <path_to_your_python_file> # The path to your python file where the importer is
-    module: foo # The module name
-    name: bar # The function name inside you want to load
-    parameters: # Additional parameters your importer needs.
-Do not use if you dont need ones
-      param1: 1
-      param2: "Hello"

-  Measurement_aliases:
-    Your_column_name: the_alias
-    Your_column_name2: the_alias2
+  # If None is passed, the script tries to read in the files based on their file suffix. .txt, .dat, will be interpreted as ASCII

   Output: myplot #Output folder path for my plots

-  backend: bokeh # Choose the backend for the plotting Warning: Output may change with different backends.
+  backend: bokeh # Choose the backend for the plotting.
+Warning: Output may change with different backends.
+Possible options: bokeh, matplotlib, plotly

   Save_as: # save the plots in different data formats, if more than one is specified all of them will be plotted
     - html
     - png
     - svg
+    - xml # Only works if the entry "xml_template_path" points to a correct template!
+    - json

+  xml_template_path: ".\\CONFIGS\\CMSxmlTemplate.yml" # Path to the XML template config file

   Analysis:
     - myAnalysisPlugin # The analysis Plugin over which the data will be run.
 These plugins must be located in the foler "analysis_scripts"